moden-py/aiohttp/docs/client_reference.rst

       HTTP headers of response as unconverted bytes, a sequence of ``(key, value)`` pairs.

+   .. attribute:: content_type

+      The lower-case value of content part for Content-Type HTTP header.

+   .. attribute:: charset

+      The lower-case value of charset part for Content-Type HTTP header.

    .. attribute:: history

       A :class:`~collections.abc.Sequence` of :class:`ClientResponse`